HoLaw77/CI-project-4.2/README.md

 <p>It will collect the users' name, email, date of visiting, time of arrival, number of people and email.</p>

 <h2>How to Edit Order</h2>
+<p>User can edit order by clicking the edit button in order page which is below each item order.
+After clicking it will redirect user to the respective product (Ramen/Sushi/Drink) to change their order.</p>

+<p>User can confirm the order(s) has been changed by clicking the confirm order button again.</p>

 <h2>How to Delete Order</h2>
+<p>User can edit order by clicking the delete button in order page which is below each item order.
+After clicking it will redirect user to the respective product menu (Ramen/Sushi/Drink).</p>

+<p>User can confirm the order(s) has been deleted by clicking the confirm order button again.</p>

+{::ignore rule="MD033"}